Waning Gibbous on

 Moon after descending node

-3 days after descending node on 7 April 2004 at 05:05 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 20 April 2004 at 11:40 in ♉ Taurus.
+3 days after descending node on 7 April 2004 at 05:05 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 April 2004 at 11:40 in ♉ Taurus.

 Moon before southern standstill

-12 days since the previous standstill on 28 March 2004 at 19:53 in ♋ Cancer when the Moon has reached North declination of ∠27.541°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.596° at the point of next southern standstill on 11 April 2004 at 00:50 in ♑ Capricorn.
+12 days since the last northern standstill on 28 March 2004 at 19:53 in ♋ Cancer when the Moon has reached North declination of ∠27.541° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.596° at the point of next southern standstill on 11 April 2004 at 00:50 in ♑ Capricorn.

 Syzygy in 9 days